electrode-io/electrode-native/docs/cli/code-push/promote.md

 * **Default** Empty string

-`--noDuplicateReleaseError`
+`--disableDuplicateReleaseError`

-* When this flag is set, releasing a package that is identical to the latest release will produce a warning instead of an error
+* When this flag is set, promoting a package that is identical to the latest release on the target deployment will produce a warning instead of an error

 * **Default** false